 a time as each hour is passed.
 The progression of minutes is indicated by how many of the 60 white beads in the base are illuminated.
 The entire spiral structure rotates at one revolution per hour.

-Companion to the DNA time feature are two conventional analogue clocks within range: a two dial projecting clock with internal illumination and a single dial occupying the end wall of the atrium close to the café.
-All three have synchronous timekeeping and automatic power failure with summer/winter time correction.
+Companion to the DNA time feature are two conventual analogue clocks within range: a two- dial projecting clock with internal illumination and a single dial, occupying the end wall of the atrium close to the café.
+All three have synchronous timekeeping and automatic BST/GMT annual time changes, along with power failure back-up.